Associated conditions of cerebral palsy can vary extensively.

 Secondary conditions of cerebral palsy occur in response to primary conditions.

-Depending on the severity of their primary conditions and which areas of the body are affected, individuals with cerebral palsy may or may not experience these associated conditions.
+Depending on the type and severity of their primary conditions and which areas of the body are affected, individuals with cerebral palsy may or may not experience these associated conditions.

 Examples of secondary conditions include: